Sources of Data and its Presentation using Appropriate Formats

 Sampling size:

-A group of almost 50 individuals will be given the questionnaires to solve including both male and female.
-However, there will be top 25 individuals from the bank that will be interviewed personally.
-This procedure might take time since personal and focus interviews will be taken time to time depending on the availability of the person involved in the sample size.
-Reason for choosing sample size as both men and women is due to their difference in the opinion.
-There are situations where women and men don’t agree.
-Certain services given by the bank will be suitable for the men while certain will suitable for women.
+A group of almost 50 individuals will be given the questionnaires to solve, including both males and females.
+However, there will be a top 25 individuals from the bank that will be interviewed personally.
+This procedure might take time since personal and focus interviews will be taken occasionally depending on the availability of the person involved in the sample size.
+The reason for choosing the sample size of both men and women is due to their differences in opinion.
+There are situations where women and men disagree.
+Certain services the bank gives will be suitable for men, while certain will be suitable for women.
 That is why a mixed sample size is selected.

 Analysis of the data of the survey:

-Data analysis will be done by making groups of men and women without being biased about the gender.
-They will be asked about the random questions related to the bank services.
-Their reactions will be collectively analysed with the help of percentages and recorded for analysing the customer satisfaction.
+Data analysis will be done by creating groups of men and women without bias about gender.
+They will be asked random questions related to bank services.
+Their reactions will be collectively analyzed using percentages and recorded to analyze customer satisfaction.

 Task 3: